Story behind Patrick Mahomes’ new leg tattoo - NewsBreak

 Story behind Patrick Mahomes’ new leg tattoo

-ST. JOSEPH, Mo. — Patrick Mahomes showed up at Chiefs Training Camp in St. Joseph Friday with something new.
+ST. JOSEPH, Mo. — Kansas City Chiefs quarterback Patrick Mahomes showed up at Chiefs training camp in St. Joseph Friday with something new.
 While it won’t improve his football game, it certainly had everyone talking.

 Mahomes arrived at Missouri Western State University sporting a brand new tattoo.
 The ink covers much of his lower left leg.